zarusz/SlimMessageBus/docs/provider_memory.md

 > In contrast to MediatR, having the `Publish<T>` blocking, allows us to avoid having to use `Send<T, R>` and have the developer to use `Unit` or `VoidResult`.

+### Error Handling

+The exceptions raised in an handler (`IRequestHandler<T, R>`) are bubbled up to the sender (`await bus.Send(request)`).
+Likewise, the exceptions raised in an consumer (`IConsumer<T>`) are also bubbled up to the publisher (`await bus.Publish<T>(message)`).

+The [interceptors](intro.md#interceptors) are able to handle the error before it reaches back to the publisher or sender.

 ### Per-Message DI scope

-> Unlike stated for the [Introduction](intro.md) the memory bus has per-message scoped disabled by default.
+Unlike stated for the [Introduction](intro.md) the memory bus has per-message scoped disabled by default.
 However, the memory bus consumer/handler would join the already ongoing DI scope.
 This is desired in scenarios where an external message is being handled as part of the unit of work (Kafka/ASB, etc) or an API HTTP request is being handled - the memory bus consumer/handler will be looked up in the ongoing/current DI scope.

 ## Benchmarks